Super Da: Production

+The film was originally announced with Sathyaraj and Jai Akash as lead actors however Sathyaraj opted out of the film as he was unwilling to work in multiple hero subjects.
 Some scenes were shot in Chennai, at the Besant Nagar beach and on Anna Salai.

 Soundtrack

 The film score and the soundtrack were composed by Deva.
 The soundtrack, released in 21 May 2004, features 5 tracks with lyrics written by Kalidasan, Piraisoodan, Kalai Kumar, Tholkapiyan and Victordas.